Staffing Design Workshops

 Who should participate?

-• and counselor (or staff member who leads scheduling).
+• and counselor or staff member responsible for school-wide scheduling.

 Benefits

-At the end of the workshop series, school teams can submit their plans to receive Certified Opportunity Culture School™ status.
+At the end of the workshop series, school teams can submit their plans to receive Certified Opportunity Culture School® status.
 With Opportunity Culture® certification and validation, schools can:

 design staffing models to standards correlated with student learning growth—moving schools at each certification level toward producing high-growth learning schoolwide and higher pay